kacheryhub/kacheryhub/doc/local-node-storage.md

 $KACHERY_STORAGE_DIR/feeds.db
 ```

-amd will only be uploaded to the cloud if another authorized node requests the feed on a channel, and we are configured to provide feeds on that channel.
+and will only be uploaded to the cloud if another authorized node requests the feed on a channel, and we are configured to provide feeds on that channel.